Split or Dubrovnik: Which Croatian City to Visit?

 The old city is completely pedestrianised and meant for those getting around on foot, so if you only plan to visit Dubrovnik and don’t have any intentions to go on day trips, then having your own vehicle isn’t entirely necessary.

 Because of its somewhat far-flung location, there aren’t quite as many day trip options from Dubrovnik as there are from Split, however, numerous places are still accessible from the city.
-For instance, there are a number of islands that you could visit from Dubrovnik such as taking a day trip to Korcula, along with day trips to places like Kotor in Montenegro or Mostar in Bosnia & Herzegovina.
+For instance, there are some islands that you could visit from Dubrovnik such as taking a day trip to Korcula, along with day trips to places like Kotor in Montenegro or Mostar in Bosnia & Herzegovina.

 All in all, if you’re deciding between Dubrovnik and Split and easy access to the rest of the country is key to you, then Split may actually be the better option for you.